Missouri Town 1855

 Missouri Town Living History Museum is a 30 acre outdoor history museum located in Fleming Park east of Lake Jacomo in Jackson County, Missouri.
+It is owned and operated by Jackson County Parks + Rec.

 Site description

-Missouri Town 1855 consists of more than 25 structures, dating from before the Civil War (1820 to 1860).
+Missouri Town Living History Museum consists of more than 25 structures, most dating from before the Civil War (1820 to 1860).
 This antebellum open-air museum shows 19th-century lifestyle using interpreters dressed in period attire, the growing of various crops of the era, along with livestock (many rare).

-Missouri Town 1855 was never an actual town.
-It is a representation of a mid-19th-century Missouri town, consisting of buildings which were moved there from other locations in Missouri.
+Missouri Town was never an actual town.
+It is a representation of a mid-19th-century Missouri town, consisting of buildings moved from other locations in Missouri.
 Buildings include: